 We are here for you!
 Your Regional Executive will be here reaching out to you throughout your first year as a troop leader.
-You will receive a 30-60-90 day email series to help guide you through your first two months.
 If you have a private matter, a conflict to discuss, issues with registration or any other needs at any point during your Girl Scout journey, GSMIDTN can help!
 Contact your Regional Executive.